HeinerKuecker/Coroutine-in-pure-Java/README.md

 The programming of functions is not possible and not planned.

-Instead of formulating functions in the steps of the coroutine, custom functions should be implemented as derivatives of CoroExpression.
+Instead of formulating functions in the steps of the coroutine, custom functions should be implemented as derivatives of CoroExpression in Java.

 The toString method returns debug information such as the last step, next step, global variables, local variables and procedure parameters.